-Groundhog Day may be one of may favorite all time movies, but it is also a pretty big deal everyday for Punxsutawney, Pennsylvania, the same two depicted in the movie.
-The movie was actually filmed in Woodstock and it so proud of being the location of the movie that they’ve erected a plaque at the corner with the troublesome puddle and named it “Ned’s Corner.”
+Groundhog Day may be one of may favorite all time movies, but it is also a pretty big deal everyday for Punxsutawney, Pennsylvania, the same town depicted in the movie.
+The movie was actually filmed in Woodstock and they are so proud of being the location of the movie that they’ve erected a plaque at the corner with the troublesome puddle and named it “Ned’s Corner.”
 They also have their own groundhog now, Woodstock Willie, and the local movie theater shows the movie for free every Groundhog’s Day weekend.
 Despite the terrible weather the midwest and east are getting it all seems to be moving forward.

 Here is a great overview of the history of the day.
 I was going to paraphrase all this, but I liked exactly how it was written: